 In the Excel date system, one day is equal to 1, so you can think of time as fractional values of 1, as shown in the table below:

-To display hours that represent a duration longer than 24 hours, minutes in durations longer than 60 minutes, or seconds in durations over 60 seconds, you'll need to adjust the number format by adding square brackets.
+To display hours that represent a duration longer than 24 hours, or minutes in durations longer than 60 minutes, you'll need to adjust the number format by adding square brackets.

-The brackets tell to Excel the time is a duration, and not a time of day.
+The brackets signal to Excel that the time is a duration, and not a time of day.